Ahmad-Abdulkader/Math-Game/README.md

 A console-based Math Game developed using C++.

-The game generates mathematical questions based on the selected difficulty level and operation type.
-The player answers each question, and the program calculates the final score.
+The program generates mathematical questions based on the selected difficulty level and operation type.
+The player answers each question, and the program tracks the correct and wrong answers before displaying the final game results.

+---

 ## Features

 - Choose the number of questions.
-- Choose the difficulty level:
+- Choose the question difficulty:
   - Easy
   - Medium
   - Hard